gocd/docs.go.cd/content/faq/admin_out_of_disk_space.md

 > You must be logged in as an admin user to configure this step.

-1. Navigate to the Admin section on the GoCD dashboard.
+1. Navigate to the "Admin -> Server Configuration" section from the header on any page in GoCD.
-2. Navigate to the Pipeline Management sub-section
+2. Navigate to the Artifacts Management sub-section.
 3. Specify when GoCD should begin to purge artifacts in the first edit box.
 4. Specify when GoCD should stop purging artifacts in the second edit box.